tmsllab/AIML_Dept/5th_Sem/OS_Lab/CPU_Scheduling.md

 ![Priority preemtive Output](https://github.com/tmsllab/AIML_Dept/blob/main/5th_Sem/OS_Lab/img/Priority_p_output.jpg)

-Round Robin Scheduling
+## Round Robin Scheduling

 Round Robin Scheduling is a CPU scheduling algorithm in which each process is executed for a fixed time slot.
 Since the resources are snatched after the time slot, round robin is preemptive.

+It’s particularly effective in time-sharing systems where responsiveness is key.
+The main challenge is setting the optimal time slice
+*    too small, and you get too many context switches;
+*    too large, and it acts like FCFS.

 ```
-/* Round Robin Scheduling Program in C */
+/* Round Robin CPU Scheduling Program in C */
 #include <stdio.h>
 #define SIZE 10